tiffannyylee/startup/README.md

   - Input box and submit button for log in.
 The buckets have data that will be stored in a data base.
 Things like total, remaining, and purchases will be accessed from a database.

 **WebSocket:**
 - Sharing the budget with another user will use a websocket to keep live updates.

+## CSS Deliverable
+For this deliverable I styled my existing html structure for a more refined final product
+- Header, footer, and main content body
+- Navigation elements - I changed the color for anchor elements.
+- Responsive to window resizing - My app looks great on all window sizes and devices
+- Application elements - Used good contrast and whitespace, added backgrounds for my different buckets
+- Application text content - Consistent fonts
+- Application images - Used images as icons for my different buckets (rent, tuition, etc.)